Joachim Boldsen: Club career

 In Boldsen's earliest career, he played for such clubs as Helsingør IF (from 1993), GOG Gudme (two seasons, 1997–1999), TV Großwallstadt (two seasons, 1999–2001), and Ajax Farum.
+In 1997 he won the Danish Men's Handball Cup with GOG and was named MVP for the tournament.
 From 2001 to 2007, he played with the German first league team SG Flensburg-Handewitt, helping them to win their first championship in 2004.
 He won the DHB-Pokal with Flensburg in 2003, 2004 and 2005.
 In 2007, he changed to Danish Handball League team AaB Håndbold for a single season before switching to FC Barcelona Handbol.
 With FC Barcelona, he won the Spanish Supercup in 2008/2009.
 In 2010 he changed for Danish team AG Håndbold.
 Here he won the danish championship two times and made it to final4 in champions league.

 National handball team career

 Boldsen had his debut on the Danish national handball team on August 23, 1998, and in the following ten years he played 186 matches for the team, scoring 405 goals.
 On September 30, 2008, he announced that he was resigning from the national team due to the increased traveling hours following his change to FC Barcelona.
 In his career, he was part of winning the 2008 European Championship, and part of the bronze winning team in the 2007 World Championship as well as bronze in the European Championships in 2002, 2004, and 2006.
-Boldsen played at the 2008 Summer Olympics in Beijing, where Denmark reached the quarter finals, and placed seventh after being eliminated by Croatia.
+Boldsen played at the 2008 Summer Olympics in Beijing, where Denmark reached the quarter-finals, and placed seventh after being eliminated by Croatia.

 As a junior, Boldsen became Junior European Champion with Denmark in 1996, and Junior World Champion in 1997.